 216 Daws Road, Daw Park, SA 5041

-For more information about our service and inpatient spinal cord injury rehabilitation, see the SASCIS patient handbook or the pre-admission information (PDF 850KB).
+For more information about our service and inpatient spinal cord injury rehabilitation, see our pre-admission information (PDF 232KB).

 SASCIS provides a range of specialist medical and allied health outpatient services providing assessment, short-term intervention and review.